 Fiji Airways is one of the few select Qantas partners where Qantas Points can be redeemed at the same price as for travel on Qantas itself – which is why it makes it into our ‘Best uses of Qantas Points‘.

-We thought we’d dig into the options Fiji Airways provide when it comes to using points – how to find award availability (as Qantas doesn’t show Fiji Airways flights by default for US searches) and why you might choose them over Qantas or American Airlines in travelling to the US.
+In this guide we look at the options Fiji Airways provide when it comes to using points; how to find award availability (as Qantas doesn’t show Fiji Airways flights by default for US searches); and why you might choose Fiji Airways over Qantas or American Airlines in travelling to the US.

 When it comes to redeeming points, availability is ultimately what counts – and in our opinion, remembering that Fiji Airways operate to the US as a Qantas Point redemption option may end up allowing you to use your points when otherwise American or Qantas may have had none on offer.